noelkonagai/Workshops/tensorflow_pt1/index.md

 b = tf.Variable(1.0)
 ```

 As discussed earlier, we will need placeholders to which we will feed in our data.
-We need to tell what's the size of this placeholder. **Note to self: explain the concept of batch_size**
+We need to tell what's the size of this placeholder, which will be equal to our batch size.
+Let's stop here for a second and learn what is a batch size.

+**Batch Size & Epoch**

+When you are training a machine learning model, you are feeding in data.
+The number of data points that you feed in to the network at a time is called the batch size.
+An epoch is a single pass through all the data that you have.
+Confused?
+Here is an example.
+Your data is of 1000 data points.
+To train your network, you decide to truncate the training process to take in 10 data points at a time, hence your batch size is 10.
+In order to complete an epoch, you will need to have 100 batches.
+Still confused?
+Watch this [video](https://www.youtube.com/watch?v=U4WB9p6ODjM) that explains more in depth what is a batch and an epoch.

 ```python
 batch_size = 10